 - ASIFlex will process Iowa State University employee reimbursement requests.

 - Reimbursements will not begin until the first payroll contributions are reported - submit claims after that date.

 - You will have until April 30 of the next calendar year to submit a reimbursement request for qualified previous plan year expenses.

-- Carry Over Provision – after April 30th, the health care plan allows a maximum of $500 in unused heath care contributions to be rolled over to the next plan year.
-The carry over amount will be available to claim after that date, adding to the current year funds.
-The carry over amount will be a combined total of FSA + HRA cannot be greater than $500, if greater the HRA is reduced or forfeited.
+- Carry Over Provision – after April 30, the health care plan allows a maximum of $550 in unused heath care contributions to be rolled over to the next plan year.
+The carry-over amount will be available to claim after that date, adding to the current year funds.

 - Funds are reimbursed to you when you file a claim for yourself and any eligible dependents.